eirinin/blog/_posts/2016-03-13-test-driven-development-in-julia.md

 **Important: You should use git, but I'll skip it here**

-Let's begin writing the defining parts of the project
+Let's begin writing the outline of the project

 {% highlight bash %}
 mkdir RomanNumerals.jl